CollinsTatang/ReactToDoApp/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the GOOGLE Search Engine team for making it posible to have all the avialable
+I would like to thank the GOOGLE Search Engine team for making it posible to have all the avialable resource I needed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->
 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

 - **The live link takes me some where else.
 Why?**